-There are three stages to the Ontario licensing process: G1, G2, and finally a full, unrestricted, G driver’s licence.
-In general, G1 drivers need to wait a whole year before they can go for their G2, but you can speed up the process by taking, and passing, a government-approved driver’s education course.
-With a driver’s education course under your belt, you can cut the wait time down to eight months.
+There are three stages to the Ontario licensing process: G1, G2, and finally, a full, unrestricted, G driver’s licence.
+In general, when we are not in the midst of a pandemic, G1 drivers need to wait a whole year before they can go for their G2.
+You can shorten the wait to eight months by taking and passing a government-approved driver’s education course.

 Car Insurance Rates for G2 Licensed Drivers